jiritobolka/gooddata.github.com/_posts/2011-10-26-The-Event-Store-Introduction.md

 As you can see, the size of your data warehouse will be increasing much slower, than if you use the classic storage.

-The EventStore will enables you to to load the data for a specific time period and with a specific granularity.
+The EventStore will enable you to to load the data for a specific time period and with a specific granularity.
 You will be able to load for example all daily snapshots between beginning of the Quarter and Today.
 You can create another project and load a monthly snapshots from the EventStore here.
 As a result today, you will get a CSV file that you can upload to the GoodData Platform, create metrics, prepare reports and dashboards.

 ## More Features to Come